 - By working towards zero emission transport we are taking practical steps in the face of climate chaos with an informed sense of urgency

 - Community supported shipping helps us keep control of food supply chains and expands the skills base of all those involved

 This autumn we are excited to bring you our most diverse range of sail cargo products, including for the first time wine and port from Portugal and amazing Gente de Mezcal from Oaxaca, Mexico.
 And yes, the mezcal has sailed all the way to the UK!
 We will be meeting the Bessie Ellen in Bristol docks after her 800 nautical mile journey from Portugal – the final 160 miles will be completed overland using a biodiesel van.

-ETA: 3rd November 2018, Bristol docks (onward delivery by biodiesel van to Sussex)
+November 2018, Fowey, Cornwall (onward delivery overland to Sussex)

 Built in Plymouth, Devon, in 1904 by William Kelly, Bessie Ellen is one of the last surviving West Country trading ketches from a fleet that once stood at nearly 700.
 Bessie Ellen lived through an era when working sailing ships were an everyday sight in English ports and harbours.

 Iris is a Cornish Lugger built in 1921.
 She is 44ft on deck and stretches to an impressive 95ft overall with her spars out.
 Currently, she is being restored and converted to carry cargo under sail, with the mission of preserving seafaring tradition.
 Her first cargo of the 21st century will be olive oil and other products from Greece and Portugal to our own Sussex ports.